 Tharavadu, Leeds, had been brought to my attention some time ago.
 However, it took their recent success in local awards for me to visit.
 Winning Best Indian Restaurant for three years on the bounce at the Oliver Awards is hard to ignore.

-The first thing that hit me walking into the Keralan restaurant, a spit away from the station in Leeds, is just how crazy busy it was.
+The first thing that hit me walking into the Keralan restaurant, a spit away from the station in Leeds, was just how crazy busy it was.
 The energy of the place slapped me in the face, and I will admit, for a moment it fazed me.
-It took some wriggling to get past the queue anxiously hoping to bag the next empty table.
-Here, they advise when booking for a weekend to call several weeks in advance but this was a Thursday, and there wasn’t a seat in the house.
+It took some wriggling to get past the queue, anxiously hoping to bag the next empty table.
+Here, they advise when booking for a weekend to call several weeks in advance, but this was a Thursday, and there wasn’t a seat in the house.

 Dinner for two at Tharavadu, Leeds with three glasses of wine and Kulfi dessert, £73.75.
 Tharavadu, 7-8, Mill Hill, Leeds , LS 15DQ.
 0113 244 0500, tharavadurestaurants.com.
 Open: Monday to Thursday, 12-2pm & 6-10pm, Friday to Saturday, 12–2pm & 5-10.30pm.
 Closed Sunday.